 Courses being considered for transfer credit must be from a fully accredited institution (i.e. members of Association of Universities and Colleges of Canada, Canadian Association for Distance Education, Canadian Association for Graduate Studies, etc.).

-To apply for transfer of credit, please submit the following documents with your program application:
+To apply for transfer of credit, please submit the following documents once you have been accepted as a program student:

 Please note that, in some cases, we may require students to provide copies of exams and/or assignments.